6 Less-Crowded Hot Springs in Colorado

 View of The Springs Resort in Pagosa Springs.
 Photo by Jessica Hughes.

 The small town of Pagosa Springs is also known for its geothermal springs that bubble up from the ground.
-The Springs Resort is one of only a few hot springs in Colorado that offers overnight lodging accommodations.
+The Springs Resort is one of only a few hot springs in Colorado that offer overnight lodging accommodations.
 But you don’t have to be a guest at the resort to enjoy it.
 Day passes and local passes are available via the Bathhouse.

 The upscale resort gathers its waters from the Mother Spring – the world’s deepest geothermal hot spring.
 The therapeutic water feeds 25 individual hot spring pools, with a range of temperatures and sizes.

-Clothing optional hot springs in Colorado
+Clothing-optional hot springs in Colorado

 While certainly some of the more hidden and free hot springs in Colorado are clothing-optional, there are several clothing-optional hot springs in Colorado with nice facilities that you don’t have to hike to.
 And for obvious reasons, I didn’t take photos during my trips to these two hot springs.